Marine, &c., Broadcasting (Offences) Act 1967: Claims of piracy

 Parliamentary debates listed several reasons why unlicensed broadcasting should be stopped.
 Opponents referred to "pirate radio stations".
 Allegations of piracy included misappropriation of World War II military installations; wavelengths allocated to others and the unauthorised playing of recorded music.
 Other claims said the vessels were a danger to shipping and that signals could interfere with aircraft and police, fire and ambulance services.

 Timing

 In 1966, a dispute among offshore radio operators brought the issue of unlicensed radio stations to the fore.
 Reginald Calvert, operator of Radio City, had refused to pay Radio Caroline's operator Oliver Smedley for a substandard transmitter.
 Smedley hired some riggers to occupy the Radio City facility (on Shivering Sands, a disused offshore defence fort), and in an altercation at Smedley's house, Smedley killed Calvert.
 This incident strengthened the position of the Labour government of Harold Wilson, who wanted to bring the pirate stations under control, enough to see the passage of the Marine Broadcasting Offences Act on 15 August 1967.

+Application to Crown Dependencies

+The UK parliament generally only extends laws to Crown Dependencies with the consent of the local legislatures.
+The Isle of Man, supply base for Radio Caroline, rejected the 1967 law, but the legislation was extended to it anyway by an Order in Council, along with the other dependencies.
+This resulted in some protests and talk of independence in the Manx legislature, but no consequential action.